3 Key Principles to Get You Started on Your Content Hub

 Developing a content hub requires the brand to put on the hat of a magazine editor and think less like a marketer.
 The first step to doing this is to see your brand as not just a product/service provider also as a subject matter expert.

 What is the one subject your brand is most qualified to talk about?
 Think about one key need/gap of your target audience that your content hub can help to bridge.
+To find out that content gap, the best way to do it is via Keyword Research.

 2. Always Seek to Provide Value